News

 Licensing Practices and Market Access Concerns

 The Microsoft investigation also looks at software like Windows Server and other enterprise products.
 Regulators want to know whether licensing terms discouraged companies from choosing competitors like AWS or Google Cloud.
-If confirmed, these steps could be seen as blocking fair market access.
+If confirmed, these steps could be seen as blocking fair market access for both competitors and professionals using resources like PrepAway to master the Azure ecosystem.

 The Japan Fair Trade Commission has not shared public details about the raid.
 Microsoft Japan has stated that it is cooperating fully with authorities.
 The company has not given further comments on the matter.